simplesessions/kcc-nma-art258-projects/project1.md

 This project will be due by the beginning of class on Thursday, September 15.

-Simply committing to the repo will be "turning it in", as your page will show up at http://_username_.github.io/_project-name_
+Simply committing then publishing your code to the repo will be "turning it in", as your page will show up at http://_username_.github.io/_project-name_.
+Note that you can publish your code as many times as you want – this is how Git works.
+You basically just keep making changes to your code, then publish it to GitHub in order to save your work.

 ## Other Notes